 Approximately 600 organizations generously dedicated their time and financial support to United Way of the Midlands during the 2022 campaign, empowering us to create lasting change within the community.
-To celebrate their efforts, we will present our fifth Campaign Recognition Awards at our Annual Meeting in October 2022.
+To celebrate their efforts, we will present our fifth Campaign Recognition Awards at our Annual Meeting in October 2023.

 While we wish we could recognize the contributions of every partner, we will present awards to those companies who have gone above and beyond to support UWM.
 We believe the following awards capture the unique and varied nature of our partnerships: Volunteer Organization of the Year, New Business Partner of the Year and Corporate Partners of the Year.
 Because we know small organizations can still make a big impact, the Corporate Partner of the Year award will once again be presented to companies within four different employee-size categories.
-We know the influence that leadership giving can make within a campaign, we are introducing a new Corporate Partner of the Year award that this year focused on leadership giving growth.
+We know the influence that leadership giving can make within a campaign, last year we introduced a new Corporate Partner of the Year award that this year focused on leadership giving growth.

 All organizations which partnered with us to assist the community during the 2022 campaign were considered for these awards.
 After being split into tiers based on size, companies were ranked first to last in the areas of total giving, giving per capita, year-over-year growth, and percentage of employees participating in campaign activities.
 These rankings became scores, weighted equally, and the accumulation of all scores led to their final ranking and selection.
 Additional awards were developed based on Leadership Giving growth and Volunteerism.